 The Masterminds Behind Our Merch

 With any project, the fast-paced cycle of creating and launching, tends to make it difficult to acknowledge the hard work that goes into making everything happen.
 With the new goods dropping for our in-house Neighborhood Goods line, we wanted to take the time to dive into the process and thought behind the products.
-(An additional note: 10% of sales on all purchases of our Neighborhood Goods line will be donated to the COVID-19 Response Fund.)
+(An additional note: 10% of sales on all purchases of our Neighborhood Goods line will be donated to one of four Shopping Gives organizations on our site.)

 Our line started off in a particularly interesting way, since the person who pitched the idea was our Financial Analyst, Vijay (he really excels at product design).
 It has truly been an effort of collaboration, featuring many members of the Neighborhood.
 Brooke, Creative Director, and Miekala, Graphic Designer, expanded on Vijay’s initial designs with their creative wizardry.
 Then Fallon, Director of Marketing, and Tess, VP of Brand Partnership, formulated a plan to launch.
 We asked them how it all came to life: